3 Doors Down

 The album debuted at #3 on the Billboard 200 with 59,800 copies sold in its first week.

-Strangely, success can often lead to tragedy.
-Harrell was arrested in April,'13, on vehicular homicide and drug charges after being involved in a fatal crash in Nashville.
+Then Harrell was arrested on vehicular homicide and drug charges after being involved in a fatal crash in Nashville.
 He was allegedly speeding when his car hit a pickup truck, sending it down an embankment and killing the driver.

 Police suspected that Harrell, who had a DUI a year earlier, was under the influence and claimed that he showed signs of being impaired during field sobriety tests.
 As a result of the arrest, 3 Doors Down canceled their immediate tour plans.